marcusoftnet/marcusoftnet.github.io/_posts/2014-12-22-what-is-the-goal.md

 ---
 layout: post
-title: What is The Goal?
+title: "What is The Goal?"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2014-12-22T10:10:37.000Z
+date: 2014-12-22 10:10:37
 tags:
  - Agile
  - Lean
  - Life of a consultant
 ---

 I've been re-reading  <a href="http://www.amazon.com/The-Goal-Process-Ongoing-Improvement/dp/0884270610">The Goal</a>.
 For the fourth time.
 And I still got that buzz from it.
 It's such a great book - I recommend it to anyone interested in business and becoming more effective.